npartovi/extend-shopify-sdk/index.md

 <h2>Create custom ajax side-cart integration snippet</h2>

 Inside your shopify theme code editor create a new snippet called **extend-ajax-side-cart-integration**.
-This is where you will call the Extend Apis to handle displaying offers on the product page and adding the warranties to the cart.
+This is where you will call the Extend APIs to handle displaying offers on the product page and adding the warranties to the cart.

 **Themes** → **Snippets** → **Add a new snippet**